 Why Would Caregivers Benefit from a Support Group?

-If you’re a caregiver, you probably know how stressful it can be.
+If you’re an elderly caregiver, you probably know how stressful it can be.
 Taking care of your loved one during a vulnerable time is not only sad to see but can contribute to stress in the relationship.
 Oftentimes, because the person you’re caring for is suffering and not able to care for themselves, they can be short-tempered and agitated.

 Of course, this is understandable.
 However, it rarely feels good to be yelled at when you’re trying to do the best you can to give the best care possible.
 This dynamic can lead to feeling unappreciated.